 - The COVID-19 epidemic has led to the introduction of measures which cause significant delays within courts, and hence potentially lengthy periods on remand (Re Broes VSC 128, ).
 Failing to attend a bail hearing because of restrictions imposed by the Magistrates’ Court in response to the coronavirus pandemic is a reasonable excuse (Re Kennedy VSC 187, -).

-- Delay in trials due to COVID-19 may establish exceptional circumstances (Re McCann VSC 138, ) or compelling reasons (Re JK VSC 160, -; ]; Re Guinane VSC 208, , ).
+- Delay in trials due to COVID-19 may establish exceptional circumstances (Re McCann VSC 138, ) or compelling reasons (Re JK VSC 160, -; Re Guinane VSC 208, , ).
 This is especially so where the delays are likely to lead to the accused spending more time on remand than the likely sentence (Re Broes VSC 128, ; Re Tong VSC 141, ; Thomas v Kitching VSC 206, , ).
-The new possibility of judge-alone trials in Victoria does not alleviate the fact that unsatisfactory delays leading up to committal still exist (Re Ashton VSC 231, -).
+The new possibility of judge-alone trials in Victoria does not alleviate the fact that unsatisfactory delays still exist as a result of the COVID-19 pandemic (Re Ashton VSC 231, -; Re Bochrinis VSC 411, ).
 Similarly, exceptional circumstances may be found in the increased burden remand restrictions will have on an Aboriginal offender who is both isolated from his family during a period of grieving, a significant process for his community, and the increased danger to him as a person at risk of contracting the virus (Re Kennedy VSC 187, -; Thomas v Kitching VSC 206, -).
 These grounds are even more compelling when several charged offences would not warrant imprisonment and the respondent concedes a non-custodial sentence is the more likely disposition (Thomas v Kitching VSC 206, ).

 - However, courts and practitioners must not assume that the current health crisis will in all cases demonstrate exceptional circumstances.
 The health crisis is simply one of the surrounding circumstances that bail decision makers must take into account (Re Tong VSC 141, Re El-Refei (No 2) VSC 164, -, ; Lynch v DPP (Qld) (No 2) QSC 64, ; ]; Re Sepehrnia VSC 247, ).
 It also cannot be assumed the pandemic will cause a significantly lengthy delay, some evidence must support that finding as well as any conclusion that the current onerous restrictions on remand will continue at their present high levels throughout that period (DPP (Cth) v Lee VSC 275, -).
 Moreover, even if compelling reasons are established, the risk to an accused’s domestic partner and her children from having him reside with them during the pandemic, when people are required to remain at home, and the accused has a significant history of family violence offending, is unacceptable (DPP (Vic) v Walker (a pseudonym) VCC 447, -, ).